Signedue/signedue.github.io/income.md

-- **Taxable income** for men starts at around **215,000 DKK in 2007** and climbs to **over 320,000 DKK by 2023**, marking the most significant growth among the four categories.
+- Taxable income for men starts at around 215,000 DKK in 2007 and climbs to over 320,000 DKK by 2023, marking the most significant growth among the four categories.
-- Women’s taxable income follows a similar upward trajectory but remains lower throughout, increasing from approximately **180,000 DKK to about 265,000 DKK** over the same period.
+- Women’s taxable income follows a similar upward trajectory but remains lower throughout, increasing from approximately 180,000 DKK to about 265,000 DKK over the same period.
-- **Disposable income** for both genders also rises steadily.
+- Disposable income for both genders also rises steadily.
 By 2023:
   - Men’s disposable income exceeds **300,000 DKK**
   - Women’s reaches just above **255,000 DKK**

 While all groups see income growth, the **persistent gap between male and female income**—both taxable and disposable—indicates ongoing gender disparities in earnings.

-Minor fluctuations are observed around **2009 and 2021**, which could correspond to broader economic factors such as **financial crises or policy shifts**.

-These trends highlight the importance of examining underlying contributors such as **education access, labor market participation**, and **social policies** to better understand the persistent **income inequality** in Copenhagen.
-This analysis becomes especially relevant when comparing these trends with **regional differences observed across Denmark**.
+Minor fluctuations are observed around 2009 and 2021, which could correspond to broader economic factors such as financial crises or policy shifts.
+These trends highlight the importance of examining underlying contributors such as education access, labor market participation, and social policies** to better understand the persistent income inequality in Copenhagen.
+This analysis becomes especially relevant when comparing these trends with **regional differences observed across Denmark.